Mattabesett Trail – Section 4

 Miller’s Pond was only about a mile after Bear Rock.
 The trail wound down through bright green birch trees.
 They are my favorite as the bright leaves burst forth with new life.
 I love to stop and stare up into the egg-blue sky.
 The contrast between the birch leaves and the vivid blue sky is striking.

 Miller’s Pond was picturesque.
 The trail brought me out onto a small grassy area on the far side of the pond where two people were fishing.
 I stopped to take a photo and said hi, as they both paused to put on masks.
 These are crazy times.

 Again, the new spring shades of green contrasted with the clear, dark pond water.
 I heard voices but could see no other people, but as I walked around the pond, I began to encounter more people out walking.
 It was busier than I expected on a weekday.
 I can’t imagine what this area must be like on the weekends!

 Wrapping Up the Hike

 Section 4 is definitely a section I would recommend, especially if bringing someone for the first time.
-I enjoyed Bear Rock, Miller’s Pond, and all of the rock and water features along this section of trail.
+I enjoyed Bear Rock, Miller’s Pond, and all of the rock and water features along this section of the trail.
 This is also a spectacular time of year to hike.
-All of the trees are bursting with color as they transition from late Spring to Summer, and the many shades of new green scream life and Spring.
+All the trees are bursting with color as they transition from late Spring to Summer and the many shades of new green scream life and Spring.